Bruce Potts shares some tips on improving air rifle pellet performance

 Napier also suggests adding a few drops to a tin of pellets and agitating them.
 I tested some differing styles of .177 and .22 pellets — here are the results.

-This is a very easy procedure that only needs a little time to conduct and a cheap set of scales, either digital or balance beam as used for reloading cartridges.
+This is very easy and takes little time.
+You just need a cheap pair of scales, either digital or balance beam as used for reloading cartridges.

 Each pellet and calibre of pellet will have an average weight measured in grains.
 The idea is to weigh each pellet and reject those that are “outliers” and fall outside the limits of the mean weight.
 If say a .177 pellet weighs 8.6-gr, a plus or minus weight of 0.2-gr will not make much difference to velocity or accuracy.
 You are looking to reject the 0.5-gr-plus oddities.

 As the test results show (see below), there was good accuracy all round, but there was an increase in group size when using non- identical weights.
 At 25 yards, you might not really notice it, but at 30-40 yards this could be the difference between a hit or a miss.

 Size airgun pellets for best air rifle fit

 Sizing air rifle pellets can be a useful way to improve accuracy in your air rifle and you do not necessarily need specialised tools.
 What you are trying to achieve is a perfect pellet, whose head and skirt dimensions are symmetrical and uniform.
 They should also match the groove diameter of the barrel.

 Air rifles: I was rabbiting recently with a .177 air rifle, but I couldn’t hit anything.
 Is this calibre powerful…